NEW! DRAWING WORKSHOP – MARK MCKEE

 Second Phase – Breaking Boundaries: Placement and Direction – a BIG Picture Approach using one’s natural abilities to their fullest.

 Phase Three – Let’s DO this!
 Applying these principles to our drawing…full on drawing and loving it.

 Choose what workshop fits your schedule best!

 May 23-25, 1:30-4:30 pm daily

 Mark McKee is an accomplished artist and professor of studio arts.
-His works are in corporate and institutional collections in both the USA and abroad.
-McKee has taught at distinguished arts programs including the University of Connecticut, Rhode Island School of Design and Eastern Connecticut State University.
-He has served on the Board of Directors of the San Diego Art Institute (now the Institute of Contemporary Art – San Diego [ICA], The Griffis Art Center, and Spark Makerspace.
+Furthermore, his works appear in corporate and institutional collections in both the USA and abroad.
+Likewise, McKee has taught at distinguished arts programs.
+They include the University of Connecticut, Rhode Island School of Design and Eastern Connecticut State University.
+He has also served on the Board of Directors of the San Diego Art Institute (now the Institute of Contemporary Art – San Diego [ICA], The Griffis Art Center, and Spark Makerspace.
 Mark Gerard McKee lives and works in eastern Connecticut.

 Mark’s Teaching Philosophy

-My teaching practice, like my studio practice, is bound to a belief that the basics of drawing and painting are foundational to the creative process.
-That said, teaching is essentially about identifying and bringing out the best in others.
-I encourage students to explore and the very best for which I can hope to achieve is to share in the fascination, wonder and sheer joy in the learning, teaching and making of that Art.
-However, teaching art is transactional, and in this respect as an artist with several decades of artmaking, as well as teaching behind me, I have found to my great delight that I learn as much from my students as they learn from me.
+Similarly, my teaching practice, like my studio practice, is bound to a belief that the basics of drawing and painting are foundational to the creative process.
+Essentially, teaching is about identifying and bringing out the best in others.
+Therefore, I encourage students to explore.
+When they do, I share in the fascination, wonder and sheer joy in the learning, teaching and making of that Art.
+However, teaching art is transactional.
+As an artist with several decades of artmaking, as well as teaching behind me, I have found to my great delight that I learn as much from my students as they learn from me.